I. The significance of ventilation

 - Fire damper

-Installed in the smoke exhaust system, usually closed.
+Installed in the smoke exhaust system, the valve is usually closed.

-The exhaust smoke valve with a temperature sensor device will act when the fire temperature reaches the action temperature, and the valve will be closed under the action of spring force to prevent the fire from spreading along the exhaust duct.
+The exhaust smoke valve with a temperature sensor device will activate when the fire temperature reaches the action temperature.
+The valve will then close under the action of spring force to prevent the fire from spreading along the exhaust duct.

 Smoke evacuation valves can be divided as follows: